ncirak/ML/README.md

-# ML
+# Machine Learning Project
-Machine Learning Course Project on Prediction of Job Satisfaction of Data Scientists
+ Prediction of Job Satisfaction of Data Scientists